Fraud Awareness Events

 Online Security

-When you log on to Bank of Ireland 365 online, we’ll ask you for:
+When you log in to Bank of Ireland 365 online, we’ll ask for:

 2. 3 random digits from your 365 login PIN

-3. A push notification will be sent to your registered mobile device or PSK asking you to approve the login, you will need to swipe to approve.
+3. A push notification will be sent to your registered mobile device or PSK asking you to approve the login by swiping.

-This information is encrypted and will stay private if you don’t disclose it.
+This information is encrypted and stays private as long as you don’t share it.

-• For Business online customers, your last log on details will show when you log on.
-This means you’ll know if someone else has accessed your account online
+• For Business Online customers, you can see your last log-in details when you log in, so you’ll know if someone else has accessed your account.

-• If you’re inactive for a while, your online banking session will automatically time out after 5 minutes
+• If you’re inactive for a while, your online banking session will log you out after 5 minutes.

 Two Factor Authentication

-• You need a Two Factor Authentication to add or edit a payee on 365 online
+• You need Two Factor Authentication to add or change a payee on 365 online.

-• We’ll text a code to your registered mobile phone, or send via post if you prefer
+• We’ll send a code to your registered mobile phone or send it by post if you prefer.

 Protecting your business with Bank of Ireland Approve